 All Year 7, 8, and 9 students take part in the programme.
 Students are assessed at the beginning of the year to determine their ZPD (Zone of Proximal Development), which is their personalised reading range.
 Students usually start at the lower level and work their way up to the higher level.
 Every student will be reading a book of their choice at the correct level for their ability.

 Every book in the library that is in the scheme has been labelled with a book level and colour coded to assist students in their choice.

-Regularly throughout the year we test students through something called the STAR test (Standardised Testing And Reading).
+Regularly throughout the year we test all students in Year 7-11 through something called the STAR test (Standardized Testing And Reading).
 This tests the chronological reading age of each student when they begin the year, during the school year and at the end of the school year so we can closely monitor changes to their reading ability.

 Year 7, 8, and 9 Parents – Are you confused about the reading books your children are bringing home to read for Accelerated Reader?
 Please click on the picture below which helps explain the STAR tests and Accelerated Reader Programme.

 Our LRC is the heart of the academy, as a centre for both developing literacy and improving research skills.
 Every student in Year 7-9 receives a lesson in the library once a week, and the library is open to all students during break, lunch, and after school.

 The LRC collection is over 9000 books strong, with a range of both fiction and non-fiction texts.
 At the academy we place a large importance on the development of students’ first language, along with English, so we have a Foreign Language section with over 70 titles.